 Now you can listen to the original blog or read on to see some of the photographs and video clips.

 Monday, March 23, 2020.
-I woke at 6:00 am to a rude awakening!
+I woke up at 6:00 am to a rude awakening!
 Checking my iPhone messages, I discovered United Airlines canceled our flights to the United States from Cape Town, South Africa, scheduled to fly on March 26, 2020.
-I receive a follow-up message to say they are flying again.
-What I did not know then is that this pattern that would repeat several times over.
+I received a follow-up message to say they are flying again.
+What I did not know then is that this pattern would repeat several times over.
 Let me back up and tell the account coherently.

 We left the US on March 5, 2020, for a 37-day vacation in South Africa to visit family and friends.
 We planned to return home on Easter Monday, April 13, 2020.
 For our trip, we flew Delta Airlines from Milwaukee, Wisconsin; to Detroit, Michigan; on to Amsterdam, the Netherlands; to Cape Town.
 In hindsight, had the Trump administration told the American people the truth of the COVID-19 pandemic, we would never have traveled in the first place.
 We witnessed our investments plummet.
-A select few Republican Congresspeople were informed of the imminent catastrophe, sold their investments, some in the millions of dollars before the public learned of the pending danger.
+A select few Republican Congresspeople were informed of the imminent catastrophe, and sold their investments, some in the millions of dollars before the public learned of the pending danger.

 United Airlines started a seasonal service between Newark, New Jersey, and Cape Town on December 15, 2019, through March 25, 2020.
 Travel to South Africa is on Wednesday, Friday, and Sunday.
-Return flights to the US are on Monday, Thursday, Saturday.
+Return flights to the US are on Monday, Thursday, and Saturday.
 The distance of 7,817 miles (12,580 kilometers) is the longest route flown by United.
 Flying time to Cape Town is 14 hours, and back to the US, 16 hours.
 United operates this route using a Boeing 787-9 Dreamliner with 48 business class seats, 88 Economy Plus, and 116 economy seats.
 Frankly, I had no idea that we caught the last flight for the season back to the US until I did my research from home in Wisconsin.
 Then too, South Africa went on lockdown at midnight on March 26, 4 hours after our scheduled departure.
 Consequently, no other flights could have taken off on the following days.

 After Trump stopped flights from Europe, and other countries from flying into the US, the rumors started flying, and fake news prevailed.
-Our daughter and son in the US were in a panic after the US State Department issued a proclamation, return to the US immediately, or remain overseas indefinitely.
+Our daughter and son in the US were in a panic after the US State Department issued a proclamation, to return to the US immediately, or remain overseas indefinitely.
 We sprang into action.
 We did not want to be stranded forever in South Africa, lovely as the country is.
 We purchased new and additional tickets on United Airlines flying from Cape Town directly to Newark, New Jersey, in the New York area, with a connecting flight to Milwaukee, Wisconsin.
 For the record, our one-way tickets on United Airlines were more expensive than our return tickets on Delta.
 We canceled our return ticket on Delta and should get a credit toward our next flight, but there is no cash refund.

 When I woke on March 23 at 6:00 am South African time on Monday morning, it is 11:00 pm Sunday night US Central Time.
 The first text from United was sent at 10:43 pm SA time when I am already asleep (3:43 pm Central).
 It states that our flights “are canceled due to the unprecedented circumstances.”
 At 11:53 pm SA Time (4:53 pm Central), I receive a follow-up text stating the flights are not canceled!!
 The follow-on text states that non-US citizens who have visited certain countries will be denied entry to the US.
 We may be subjected to 14-days of self-quarantine.
 We had planned to follow an isolation recommendation in any event.
 We quarantined ourselves in South Africa for the two weeks, ending March 21, and beyond that date until we departed.

-When I booked the United flight on March 20, 2020, there were only two seats available in the economy class, and they were not situated next to each other.
+When I booked the United flight on March 20, 2020, there were only two seats available in economy class, and they were not situated next to each other.
 I had a decision to make and paid for an upgrade to Economy Plus.
 In hindsight, it was a wise decision because there is much more legroom.
 If the passenger in front decides to recline their seat, there is sufficient space available to enjoy the trip without a seat backrest in your face.
-Our problem is that with this experience, we will never fly the regular economy class again.
+Our problem is that with this experience, we will never fly regular economy class again.
 I have been a frequent flyer for many years, regularly flying for business and occasionally for pleasure with our family.
-I am knowledgeable enough to know that to get an early boarding allocation; I need to obtain our boarding passes 24-hours before take off.
+I am knowledgeable enough to know that to get an early boarding allocation; I need to obtain our boarding passes 24 hours before take-off.
 At 8:00 pm, South African time, on Wednesday, March 25, I logged on to the United Airlines website to secure our boarding passes.
 It was the start of a 90-minute ordeal.
 Let me hasten to add that I retired after 50 years in the computer industry as a developer, designer, educator, trainer, consultant, and salesperson, so technology should not be a challenge for me.
 Little did I know.

 I keyed in my confirmation number to be informed that the flight had been canceled!
-My wife was three hours away in Cape Town, so I made contact with her immediately to alert Linda of our challenge.
+My wife was three hours away in Cape Town, so I contacted her immediately to alert Linda of our challenge.
 Linda contacted my daughter and son, who were both working from home in the US with their respective companies requiring employees to work from home due to COVID-19.
 The four of us now worked to figure out if and why the flight was canceled.
 I started the process off by attempting to secure my boarding pass.
 At some point, I was required to scan my passport with a warning that it will take some time for the system to register the document.

-I again received the message that the flight was canceled.
+I received the message that the flight was canceled again.
 We had to verify that we had not traveled to a list of countries where we could not get access back to the USA.
 My wife scanned her passport into the system, and again we were informed that the flight had been canceled.
 Our children in the interim were on the United Airlines website and showed that the plane was flying.
 After an hour and a half, the boarding process was complete, and we could print our passes.
-My conclusion is that the programming was substandard, and rather than report there were problems with the information we entered, the program reported an erroneous flight cancelation.
-To verify that we were not unduly stupid, where we were seated on our flight home, a few passengers near us complained that they, too, got these flight canceled messages.
+My conclusion is that the programming was substandard, and rather than report there were problems with the information we entered, the program reported an erroneous flight cancellation.
+To verify that we were not unduly stupid, where we were seated on our flight home, a few passengers near us complained that they, too, got this flight canceled messages.

 In the US, we are recommended to arrive at the airport three hours before takeoff for all international flights.
 Our flight out of Cape Town was at 8:00 pm.
 We arrived at the airport at 3:00 pm, 5 hours before the scheduled departure.
 We were surprised by the number of people in line, but the gates had not yet opened to allow us to check our luggage.
 Maintaining our social distance, we had interesting conversations with other passengers waiting in line.
 The airport itself was a madhouse, especially with passengers flying to the UK.
 To pass through the multitude of people to get to our check-in position in itself was a challenge with a large number of people, each in very close proximity to one another.

-The check-in agents arrived about 4 hours before boarding, giving us sufficient time to go through security and passport control.
+The check-in agents arrived on March 26, 2020, about 4 hours before boarding, giving us sufficient time to go through security and passport control.
 At 7:15 pm, the boarding process started.
 While seated on the plane, at 8:00 pm, the captain advised us that 28 passengers were stuck trying to check their luggage and get through security.
 He kept us informed as to how many people were waiting to board the flight.
 He was wise enough to hold takeoff until all passengers could board.

 The captain did tell us that part of the holdup was some of the check-in agents had not shown up for work, and that helped slow the process dramatically.
 The captain walked through the plane before takeoff to answer questions that the passengers may have.
 Once in the air, an hour and fifteen minutes after our scheduled departure time, the captain made up time to arrive in Newark close to the stated arrival time.
 He announced the flight crew was volunteers due to COVID-19.
 The captain informed us that we would not be processed by the CDC (Centers for Disease Control) for temperature checks after deplaning.